RafeekNasrallah/SUDOKU/README.md

 or give his own sudoko and the app will solve it

-how to run it: simply compile the code in sudo.py -> python sudo.py in terminal
+how to run it: simply compile the code in sudo.py -> ´´´ python sudo.py
+´´´